• Skip to primary navigation

 Spicy Roasted Chickpeas are perfect snacks for game days or movie nights.
 Flavored with paprika and cumin, these are so addictive!
 Much healthier than store bought snacks!
 What's more, these stay crunchy for a long time!

 Not only can you use these as delicious movie night or game day snacks, but you can also incorporate them into other recipes.
-For example, use them as topping on creamy spinach soup or lentil avocado salad.
+For example, use them as topping on soups or salads.

 If you love vegan appetizers, you should see our amazing oyster mushroom fried chicken recipe too!